top of page

 Changes the subject abruptly.

-Has difficulty getting through tasks.
+Has difficulty completing tasks.

-Not listening to others.
+Doesn't listen to others.

 Stares into space.